 - 1. The Platform shall be composed Member States and of the Commission.
 It shall be chaired by a representative of the Commission. - 2.
 Each Member State shall appoint a high-level representative to the Platform.
 Where relevant as regards the function and expertise, a Member State may have more than one representative in relation to different tasks related to the work of the Platform.
-Each member of the Platform shall have an alternate. - 3.
-On a proposal by the Commission, the Platform shall adopt its rules of procedure by a simple majority of its members. - 4.
-The Platform shall meet at regular intervals to ensure the effective performance of its tasks specified in this Regulation.
-Where necessary, the Platform shall meet at the reasoned request of the Commission or a simple majority of its members. - 5.
+Each member of the Platform shall have an alternate.
+Only Member States shall have voting rights.
+Each Member State shall have only one vote regardless the number of representatives. - 3.
+On a proposal by the Commission, the Platform shall adopt its rules of procedure by a simple majority of its members. - The Platform shall meet at regular intervals to ensure the effective performance of its tasks specified in this Regulation.
+Where necessary, the Platform shall hold extraordinary meetings meet at the reasoned request of the Commission or a Member State simple majority of its members. - 5.
 The Commission shall assist the Platform by means of an executive secretariat that provides technical and logistic support. - 6.
-The Platform may establish standing or temporary sub-groups dealing with specific questions and tasks. - 7.
-The Platform shall invite representatives of the European Parliament to attend, as observers, its meetings, including of the standing or temporary sub-groups referred to in paragraph 6.
+The Platform may establish standing or temporary sub-groups dealing with specific questions and tasks.